 The Global Agricultural Productivity (GAP) Initiative at Virginia Tech

-Virginia Tech has been selected to take over the responsibility for producing the Global Agricultural Productivity Report® (GAP Report®), created by the Global Harvest Initiative (GHI), a non-profit founded in 2010 to look at what production agriculture would have to achieve to keep pace with a growing global population.
+Virginia Tech took over the responsibility for producing the Global Agricultural Productivity Report® (GAP Report®) in 2019.
+It was created by the Global Harvest Initiative (GHI), a non-profit founded in 2010 to look at what production agriculture would have to achieve to keep pace with a growing global population.